Exo commuter rail: Fares

+Close-up of a passenger validating their Opus card on a ticket validator, at the concourse of Montreal Central station.

 Exo services operate within the Autorité régionale de transport métropolitain (ARTM)'s integrated fare structure for Greater Montreal.
-Trains on the network operate within zones A, B and C. All Modes fares include passage on the commuter rail network through the zones covered.
+Trains on the network operate within fare zones A, B and C. All Modes fares include passage on the commuter rail network, as well as bus, metro and the Réseau express métropolitain.
+Train-specific fares were retired in July 2025.

-As of 2024, the fare schedule still includes TRAIN fares applying the old AMT fare zones that are valid only on commuter rail lines.

 There are no fare gates at train stations.
 Instead, a proof-of-payment system is used, where riders are expected to validate their ticket on the platform.
 Fare inspectors randomly check tickets.
 Tickets and passes are now sold by automated vending machines at stations, either onto an Opus card or a cardboard Occassionel card.

 Funding

 Financing for the rail network's operations (including maintenance, rolling stock, equipment and salaries) is handled by Exo, which is funded primarily by the Agence régionale du transport métropolitain.